 - Utilization of predefined color swatches.

 To customize an existing theme, use the following Sass Theme Builder features:

-- Color swatches—Contains predefined color palettes that you can apply to all components in your application.
+- Color swatches—Contains predefined color palettes that you can apply to all widgets in your application.

 - Default—Provides the applicable color customization options.